 Bug reports

-Several editorial defects in particular in Annex F of the HEVC specification have been reported already to the last meeting in Geneva.
-A summary including fixes can be found in document JCT3V-M1002_defects.
-The defects have also been reported (among others) to JCT-VC in document JCTVC-V0031.
-However, a review and confirmation of suggested fixes is still pending and required before integration to the current HEVC draft text.
+Several editorial defects in particular in Annex F of the HEVC specification have been reported already to the last meeting in Geneva [1].
+These defects have also been reported (among others) to JCT-VC [2].
+Moreover, they are additionally summarized in document JCTVC-U1005_v2_defects attached to this report.
+A review and confirmation of suggested fixes is still pending and required before integration to the current HEVC draft text.

 Recommendations